The Greatness of Lightnin Hopkins – Video of The Week

 Hopkins was into the blues at an early age.
 It grew into a deep appreciation at the age of 8 when he met “Blind Lemon Jefferson” at a church picnic.
 He learned to play the blues from his cousins and started performing at church gatherings.
-It was during this time that he was discovered by Lola Anne Cullum of Aladdin Records.
-She convinced Hopkins to travel to Los Angeles, where he accompanied the pianist Wilson Smith.
-The duo recorded twelve tracks in their first sessions in 1946.
-An Aladdin executive decided the pair needed more dynamism in their names and dubbed Hopkins “Lightnin'” and Wilson “Thunder”.
+It’s during this time that Lola Anne Cullum of Aladdin Records meets him.
+She convinces Hopkins to travel to Los Angeles, where he accompanies the pianist Wilson Smith.
+The duo records twelve tracks in their first sessions in 1946.
+An Aladdin executive decides that the pair needed more dynamism in their names and dubbed Hopkins “Lightnin'” and Wilson “Thunder”.

-Through several labels, it has been estimated that he recorded between eight hundred and a thousand songs in his career.
+Through several labels, it’s become between eight hundred and a thousand songs that he records in his career.
 By the mid-to late 1950s, his prodigious output of high-quality recordings gained him a following among blues fans.

 His Carnegie Debut…

 In 1959, the blues researcher Mack McCormick contacted Hopkins, hoping to bring him a broader audience engaged in the folk revival.
 McCormack presented Hopkins to integrated audiences first in Houston and then in California.
 He made his debut at Carnegie Hall on October 14, 1960, alongside Joan Baez and Pete Seeger.